 In the case of systematic raiding, looting and pillaging, barriers to entry (usually) increase the chances of smash-and-grab crooks will skip your domicile for easier pastures just over yonder.

 From the first barricades made of crudely lashed logs and sticks to the most refined metal and synthetic countermeasures employed today, barriers have been a fundamental part of defense since the dawn of conflict.

-When attackers are determined to seize a location, or loot its contents, well-designed barriers work to the defender’s advantage by slowing or halting the attackers’ movement, buying more time for the defenders to implement their plans.
+When attackers are determined to seize a location or loot its contents, well-designed barriers work to the defender’s advantage by slowing or halting the attackers’ movement, buying more time for the defenders to implement their plans.

-Some barriers are designed in such a way to funnel the attackers into a tightly cordoned area or a particular avenue of approach so that they will be either helpless to resist the defenders’ counterattack or easy prey for active defensive mechanisms.
+Some barriers are designed in such a way as to funnel the attackers into a tightly cordoned area or a particular avenue of approach so that they will be either helpless to resist the defenders’ counterattack or easy prey for active defensive mechanisms.

 We have all seen in historical epics the besieging force of medieval footmen trying in vain to cross a narrow drawbridge to assault a castle.

 While much of this content is not quite accurate (as any serious historian of the time will tell you) the principles of defensive barriers are on full display: a castle’s high walls prevent easy access while the only avenue of approach that does not involve a difficult or impossible climb is the narrow, perilous drawbridge.

 The drawbridge is over a deep bit or a water-filled moat (alligators optional) and buttressed by a strong gate surrounded by walls and parapets that the defenders use to assail the attackers without remorse cessation or mercy, often in the form of boulders, arrows and boiling oil.